GenomicsStandardsConsortium/gensc.github.io/pages/membership.md

 {% include header.html %}

-Stub of page, needs completing with correct information.

-# Join GSC
+# Join the GSC
 The GSC is an open membership community and membership is currently defined by participation.
-If you would like to join the GSC and receive email updates, invitations to meeting, etc… please contact the Secretary of the GSC.
-You can use the form on the Contact tab.
+If you would like to join the GSC and receive email updates, invitations to meeting, etc. please request to be added to the [google-group](https://groups.google.com/u/2/g/genomic-standards-consortium) where all general emails about GSC meetings and comunications are diseminated.

+In addition to the general mailing list, there are 2 working groups within the GSC, and both are always welcoming new members, whether that be for just a few sessions or more often, everyone can help.

+## Compliance and Interoperability Working Group (CIG)
+The CIG meet on the 4th Tuesday of each month via Zoom.
+The primary function is to discuss, evaluate and implement changes and updates to any of MIxS checklists, packages or terms.
+The majority of the regular members to this group are biologists and no informatics skills are required.
+This group has its own [gensc-cig google-group](https://groups.google.com/u/2/g/gensc-cig) where monthly meeting reminders are sent along with discussions on compliance and useage of the standards.

+## Technical Working Group (TWG)
+The TWG meet on the 2nd Tuesday of each month via Zoom.
+The primary function is to discuss, evaluate and implement changes and updates to the technological aspects of how the standards are implemented using LinkML.
+The majority of the regular members to this group are bioinformatician or IT people from other backgrounds and no biological knowledge is required.